 Pre-opening expenses consist primarily of certain costs incurred prior to the opening of a restaurant, including: (1) marketing and promotional expenses, (2) accrued rent, and (3) manager salaries, employee payroll and related training costs.
 Pre-opening expenses decreased \$79,000 for the three month period ended December 23, 2012, compared to the prior year comparable period due to the opening of one new Pie Five Unit in the current year period compared with three new Pie Five Units opened in the prior year period.
-Pre-opening expenses decreased \$12,000 for the six month period ended December 23, 2012, compared to the opening of two new Pie Five Units in the current year period compared with three new Pie Five Units in the current year period.
+Pre-opening expenses decreased \$12,000 for the six month period ended December 23, 2012, compared to the prior year due to the opening of two new Pie Five Units in the current year period compared with three new Pie Five Units opened in the prior year period.